Private Dance Instruction

 to it.
 Your first dance is a unique expression of you, and you

-need not feel obligated to fit any mold.
+never have to try to fit any mold.

 Student Testimonial